 And if you have questions or comments just post them on our Discussion Forum and we’ll answer them.

-If you are new to roses we suggest you start with the video below as it will show you some of the terminology used when we talk about roses.
+If you are new to roses we suggest you start with the videos below.

 Then go on to Part 2 of Roses 101.